uio-bmi/immuneML/docs/source/index.rst

 - **Training ML models** for repertoire classification (e.g., disease prediction) or receptor sequence classification (e.g., antigen binding prediction).
-In immuneML, the performance of different machine learning (ML) settings is compared by nested cross-validation.
+In immuneML, the performance of different machine learning (ML) settings can be compared by nested cross-validation.
 These ML settings consist of data preprocessing steps, encodings and ML models and their hyperparameters.

-- **Exploring datasets** by applying preprocessing and encoding, and plotting statistics without training ML models.
+- **Exploratory analysis of datasets** by applying preprocessing and encoding, and plotting descriptive statistics without training ML models.

 - **Simulating** immune events, such as disease states, into experimental or synthetic repertoire datasets.
   By implanting known immune signals into a given dataset, a ground truth benchmarking dataset is created.
 Such a dataset can be used to test the performance of ML settings under known conditions.

-- **Applying ML models** to new datasets with unknown class labels
+- **Applying trained ML models** to new datasets with unknown class labels

 The starting point for any immuneML analysis is the YAML specification file.
 In this file, the settings of the analysis components are defined, which are shown in six different colors in the figure below.
 Additionally, the YAML file